-In applications that do not interface to the SPI control registers, the SDIO/DCS and SCLK/DFS pins serve as stand-alone CMOS-compatible control pins.
-When the device is powered up, it is assumed that the user intends to use the pins as static control lines for the output data format and duty cycle stabilizer (see Table 10).
-In this mode, the CSB chip select should be connected to AVDD, which disables the serial port interface.
+In applications that do not interface to the SPI control registers, the SDIO/DCS and SCLK/DFS pins serve as standalone CMOS-compatible control pins.
+When the device is powered up with the CSB chip select connected to AVDD, the serial port interface is disabled.
+In this mode, it is assumed that the user intends to use the pins as static control lines for the output data format and duty cycle stabilizer (see Table 10).
 For more information, see the Interfacing to High Speed ADCs via SPI User Manual.